 About Carranque Archaeological Park

-Carranque Archaeological Park (Parque Arqueologico de Carranque) contains a series of Ancient Roman ruins built in the fourth century AD.
+Carranque Archaeological Park (Parque Arqueologico de Carranque) contains a series of Ancient Roman ruins built in the 4th century AD.
 The site is believed to have a connection with Emperor Theodosius I the Great.

 Carranque Archaeological Park is mainly comprised of a well preserved villa – known as the Materno Villa – as well as a nymphaeum (temple) and a basilica.
 There is also a small ancient burial ground.